Brotherscodes/Pewlett_Hackard_Analysis/README.md

 <br />
 <br />

 My final task was to create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.
 Provided below is the code that I used to create the table and export to a CSV named "mentorship_eligibility.csv".
+Only 1,549 employees qualify for the mentorship program.

 <br />